Yuusha0/hyStrath/README.md

 ---
 ## Release history
+#### 20 Dec 2018: New equilibrium chemistry and source term for Plasma
+Jet simulations
++ Add source term for energy equation
++ Add BETA feature: equilibrium chemistry with tables for mixing gas

 #### 5 Dec 2018: OpenFOAM-6 branch for CFD
 + New branch with CFD module compiling on OpenFOAM-6 and OpenFOAM-5